robinz-labs/h5control/README.md

 ## h5control device

-In order to make sure your Arduino working properly with h5control, a sketch named rioc-arduino must be downloaded to your Arduino board.
+In order to make your Arduino work with h5control, a sketch named rioc-arduino must be uploaded to your Arduino board.
 See also https://github.com/robinz-labs/rioc-arduino